Exposing Your Creative Intent for More Powerful Photos

 The Photographer’s Right Brain – Artistic Expression

 All art is subjective.
 Photographers seek to show how they see the world around them.
-This is different for all of us.
+It is different for all of us.

-This is where your creative intent comes into play.
+This is where your creative intent comes into play so you can take more powerful photos.
 Technically correct photographs, without artistic expression, are often boring.

 Engaging your right brain, as well as your left brain, empowers you to make unique photographs.

-There are a number of factors which combine to make interesting photos:
+There are a number of factors which combine to make more powerful photos:

 - Relationship with your subject